AppliedLogicSystems/ALSProlog/6-ObjectPro:-Object-Oriented-Programming.md

 destructively updates the slot SlotName of State to contain Value, which cannot be an uninstantiated variable.
 However, Value can be a term containing uninstantiated variables.
 Any constraints imposed on this slot by the class must be satisfied by the incoming Value.
 The second call

-    accessObjStruct(SlotName, State, Value)
+    accessObjStruct(SlotName, State, VarOrValue)

 accesses the slot SlotName of State and unifies the value obtained with VarOrValue.

-The value of SlotDescrip above is a slot description , which is either a slot name, or an expression of the form
+The value of SlotDescrip above is a slot description, which is either a slot name, or an expression of the form

     SlotName^SlotDescrip